spotify/spydra/README.md

 ```$xslt
 {
-  "client_id": "hydra-test",                  # Hydra client id.
+  "client_id": "spydra-test",                  # Spydra client id.
 Usually left out as set by the frameworks during runtime.
   "cluster_type": "dataproc",                 # Where to execute.
 Either dataproc or onpremise.
 Defaults to onpremise.
   "job_type": "hadoop",                       # Defaults to hadoop.
 For supported types see gcloud dataproc jobs submit --help
-  "log_bucket": "hydra-test-logs",            # The bucket where Hadoop logs and history information are stored.
+  "log_bucket": "spydra-test-logs",            # The bucket where Hadoop logs and history information are stored.
   "cluster": {                                # All cluster related configuration
     "options": {                              # Map supporting all options from the gcloud dataproc clusters create command
-      "project": "hydra-test",
+      "project": "spydra-test",
       "zone": "europe-west1-d",
       "num-workers": "13",
       "worker-machine-type": "n1-standard-2", # The default machine type used by Dataproc is n1-standard-8.